Tire Safety and Proper Maintenance

 If conducted regularly, tire maintenance does not have to be expensive.
 In fact, drivers can conduct cursory inspections of their own by taking the following steps:

 - Checking tire pressure at least once a month;

 - Checking for cracks and signs of wear;

 - Removing bits of glass or other objects that have become wedged in the tread;

 - Ensuring that all tire valves have valve caps; and

 - Avoiding potholes and other dangerous road hazards.

 Because rubber degrades over time, all drivers are encouraged to inspect their tires on a monthly basis.
-Unfortunately, it is not always possible to visibly see whether a tire has aged and needs to be replaced.
+Unfortunately, our Atlanta lawyers recognize that it is not always possible to visibly see whether a tire has aged and needs to be replaced.
 This does not necessarily mean that a driver must take his or her car into a professional every month, however, as drivers can easily do a penny test.
 To gauge tread depth, a driver can place a penny, upside down into one of the tire’s grooves.
 If the driver is able to see the top of Lincoln’s head, then the tire has less than 2/32 inches of tread, which means that they will need to be replaced immediately.
 It is important to keep in mind that even when there is no evidence of tire aging, manufactures recommend replacing the tires on your car every six to ten years.

 If you were involved in a crash caused by someone else’s negligence, please contact the Angell Law Firm’s Gwinnett County office by calling (770) 217-4954 today and we will help you set up a free consultation with an experienced car accident attorney who can evaluate your case.